-The only victory when it comes to dealing with conflict at work is a mutual one, that results in de-escalation, new common ground, and resolution.
+The only victory when it comes to dealing with conflict at work is a mutual one, that results in de-escalation, new common ground, and resolved conflict.
 Viewing the person (or team) on the other side of a conflict as your opponent will doom both parties to remain adversaries, and undermines the following conflict resolution techniques that increase the possibility of a mutually beneficial outcome.